phaptrancao/ctf/README.md

 2. Prepare ingredients
 3. Cook delicious things

-For a bullet list, just prefix each like with a * - or - or + and they will be converted to dots.
+For a bullet list, just prefix each like with a \*, \- or \+ and they will be converted to dots.
 You can also create nested lists; just indent a line with 4 spaces and it will be nested under the line above.

 * Milk
 * Bread